Old fashioned peanut butter pie is baked to perfection. It is gooey, peanut buttery and delicious. It is especially good with a drizzle of hot fudge!

 Nobody will care if you use a frozen pie crust though.
 They will be too mystified by the wonderful filling to care about where the pie crust came from.

-Besides, it can be our little secret anyway!
+Besides, it can be our little secret anyway.
+If you flute the edge, nobody will even notice it isn’t homemade.
 Just do whatever feels best to you!

 If you like peanut butter pie, but want to try something a bit different I also highly recommend my no-bake peanut butter pie with chocolate covered pretzel crust.
-It has that sweet and salty thing going for it with super fluffy filling.
-Plus that fluffy filling doesn’t use cool whip for a double bonus!
+It has that sweet and salty thing going for it with super fluffy cream cheese and peanut butter filling.
+Plus the filling uses homemade whipped cream instead of Cool Whip for an extra creamy and tasty no bake pie.

 Another fun old fashioned pie is MiMi’s honey chess pie.
 It has the rich flavor of honey baked into a simple but lovely pie.